jt7williams/100-assigment/README.md

 The *or* class will run **compute()** on its left child and only run right child if the left child **compute()** returns a negative.

 The *semiColon* class will always run its left child **compute()** and then its right child **compute()** if it has a right child.

+The *left* class will act as input redirection and run the left child **compute()** using the right childs file as input.

+The *right* class will act as output redirection and run the left child **compute()** using the right childs file as output, either creating a new file or rewriting an existing file.

+The *redirection* class will also act as output redirection and run the left child **compute()** using the right childs file as output, either appending to a file or creating a new one.

+The *pipe* class will link the left child with the right child by sending the output of the left child **compute()** as the input to the right childs **compute()**

 # PROTOTYPE/RESEARCH
 The fork(), waitpid(), execvp(), and stat() are system calls that provide services of the operating system to the user.